A Guide to Conversion Rate Optimization for Your App

 Add keywords to your screenshot and video text.
 They are the most appealing and eye-catching elements of your product page and need to get the message across immediately.
 Both should show your app’s most relevant features, and so adding relevant keywords to explain them is a logical consequence.

 The screenshot by uSwitch is a good example.
 It contains a lot of relevant keywords for their business: compare, energy, broadband, mobile, switch, providers, save.

 2. Show your app’s value proposition right away

 If users don’t understand what they see or read, they will lose interest and leave your product page.
 So you need to take them by the hand and guide them through their experience by properly explaining your content.

-A congruent story is the basis for explanatory guidance.
-Address the user’s problem and leads to the solution — your app.
+A congruent story is a basis for explanatory guidance.
+Address the user’s problem and lead to the solution — your app.
 You can tell your story in your app description, but you can also visualize it in screenshots and videos.
-Here are three story types that make sense:
+Here are three story types that sell the value proposition right away: